 The climate risk assessment shall include climate hazards only.
 Natural hazards such as earthquakes are not included.
+Wherever possible adopt established climate hazards published in International, Australian governments and research organisations, for example Climate Change in Queensland, and CSIRO.

 At a minimum the climate risk assessment shall include the following climate variables and hazards: